 The reassessment of a Plan must result in either a variation to the Plan [s 47A] or the preparation of a new Plan with the participant [s 48(7)].

-For information on the Plan review process, see the NDIS – Changing Your Plan webpage.
+For more information on the these processes for changing a Plan, see the NDIS website – Changing Your Plan webpage.

 In this section, the following definitions apply: